stripe-archive/react-stripe-elements/README.md

 ### `injectStripe` HOC

-Components that need to initiate Source or Token creations (e.g. a checkout form component) can access `stripe.createSource` and `stripe.createToken` via props of any component returned by the `injectStripe` HOC factory.
+Components that need to initiate Source or Token creations (e.g. a checkout form component) can access `stripe.createToken` via props of any component returned by the `injectStripe` HOC factory.

 #### Example: